US stocks drift and Chinese markets rise as trade talks start between the world's largest economies

-NEW YORK (AP) — U.S. stocks are drifting on Monday as the world's two largest economies begin talks on trade that could help avoid a recession.
+NEW YORK (AP) — U.S. stocks drifted through a quiet Monday as the world's two largest economies began talks on trade that could help avoid a recession.

-The S&P 500 was virtually unchanged in morning trading.
-The Dow Jones Industrial Average was down 171 points, or 0.4%, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher.
+The S&P 500 edged up by 0.1% and is within 2.3% of its record, which was set in February.
+The Dow Jones Industrial Average slipped by 1 point, which is well below 0.1%, and the Nasdaq composite added 0.3%.

 This may be the shortest sell-off following a shock of heightened volatility on record, according to Parag Thatte, Binky Chadha and other strategists at Deutsche Bank.
 Typically, stocks take around two months to bottom following a spike in volatility and then another four to five months to recover their losses.
 This time around, stocks have basically made a round trip in less than two months.

-But nothing is assured, of course, and London’s discussion follows a prior round of talks in Switzerland.
-That kept trading relatively quiet on Wall Street Monday, and Treasury yields were also holding steady in the U.S. bond market as the countdown continued.
+But nothing is assured, of course, and that helped keep trading relatively quiet on Wall Street Monday.

+Some of the market’s biggest moves came from the announcement of big buyout deals.
+Qualcomm rallied 4.1% after saying it agreed to buy Alphawave Semi in a deal valued at $2.4 billion.
+IonQ, meanwhile, rose 2.7% after the quantum computing and networking company said it agreed to purchase Oxford Ionics for nearly $1.08 billion.

-One of the market's sharpest moves came from Warner Bros.
-Discovery, which rose 7.3% after saying it would split into two companies.
+On the losing side of Wall Street was Warner Bros.
+Discovery, which flipped from a big early gain to a loss of 3% after saying it would split into two companies.
 One will get Warner Bros.
 Television, HBO Max and other studio brands, while the other will hold onto CNN, TNT Sports and other entertainment, sports and news television brands around the world, along with some digital products.

-IonQ rose 3.2% after the quantum computing and networking company said it agreed to buy Oxford Ionics for nearly $1.08 billion.
-All but $10 million of the purchase price will come from IonQ’s stock, and the hope is that the combined company will benefit from its complementary parts to produce computers that can perform better than classical machines.

-Tesla, meanwhile, slipped.
-The electric vehicle company has been struggling as Elon Musk's relationship with Trump has fallen apart, and it fell 0.4% Monday.
+Tesla recovered some of its sharp, recent drop.
+The electric vehicle company tumbled last week as Elon Musk's relationship with Trump broke apart, and it rose 4.6% Monday after flipping between gains and losses earlier in the day.

-The frayed relationship could also end up damaging Musk’s other companies that get contracts from the U.S. government, such as SpaceX.
-Rocket Lab, a space company that could pick up business at SpaceX’s expense, rose 8%.
+The frayed relationship could end up damaging Musk’s other companies that get contracts from the U.S. government, such as SpaceX.
+Rocket Lab, a space company that could pick up business at SpaceX’s expense, rose 2.5%.

 In stock markets abroad, indexes were modestly lower in Europe after rising across much of Asia.